IBM/aspera-cli/README.md

 * This has not yet been officially released so things may change

-That being said, `acli` is very powerful and gets things done, it&apos;s also a great tool to learn Aspera APIs.
+That being said, `ascli` is very powerful and gets things done, it&apos;s also a great tool to learn Aspera APIs.

 This manual addresses three parts:

-* `acli` : The command line tool
+* `ascli` : The command line tool
 * `asession` : starting a FASP Session with JSON parameters
 * `Aspera` : includes a Ruby "FASPManager"